2010s in Bangladesh

-The 2010s was a decade of the Gregorian calendar that began on January 1, 2010, and ended on December 31, 2019.
-For Bangladesh this decade was characterized by political stability from continued rule of Sheikh Hasina led Awami League Government.
-While the country made significant economic growth in this decade, rising threat from Islamist terrorism and Rohingya refugee problem marred the progress.
+The 2010s was a decade of the Gregorian calendar that began on 1 January 2010 and ended on 31 December 2019.
+For Bangladesh, this decade was characterized by political stability from the continued rule of the Sheikh Hasina-led Awami League government.
+While the country made significant economic growth in this decade, rising threats from Islamist terrorism and the Rohingya refugee problem marred the progress.